dgtyPedro/dgtyPedro/README.md

-### olá mundo.
+### :godmode: olá mundo.
 Meu nome é Pedro e sou back-end developer.

 <!--
 **dgtyPedro/dgtyPedro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.